karmi/retire/README.markdown

 When you'll spend more time with _ElasticSearch_, you'll notice how [index aliases](http://www.elasticsearch.org/guide/reference/api/admin-indices-aliases.html) are the best idea since the invention of inverted index.
-You can index your data into a fresh index (and possibly update an alias if everything's fine):
+You can index your data into a fresh index (and possibly update an alias once everything's fine):

 ```bash
     $ rake environment tire:import CLASS='Article' INDEX='articles-2011-05'